Ofwat/FountainChunker/readme.md

 Application to Split large posted JSON array payloads into arbitrary chunks of elements and re-server them via a REST interface.
 It's effectively a big paging service.

+This is a Spring Boot application and can be run and modified according to the Spring Boot documentation here:https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/ i.e `gradle bootRun`.

 Posting arrays
 --------------
 Run the compiled JAR with embedded Tomcat: